OUT & ABOUT

 Lake Sambell to Lake Kerford

-This 5km walk starts from the bridge over Spring Creek at the entrance to the park.
+This 5km walk which starts from the bridge over Spring Creek at the entrance to the park.
 It follows Spring Creek and Hurdle Creek to Lake Kerferd.
 Be sure to stay on the walking track as many of the mine shafts are deep and potentially dangerous.

 Cycling